auxesis/kookaburrakindy/careers/cert3-trainee/index.markdown

 ---
-title: Trainee Educator at Blackheath Kookaburra Kindy
+title: Cert III Trainee at Blackheath Kookaburra Kindy
 description: We are looking for a Teacher/Director with strong leadership skills, a passion for early childhood education, and eagerness to become part of the community.
 ---

-# Trainee Educator at Kookaburra Kindy
+# Cert III Trainee at Kookaburra Kindy

-We are looking for a trainee educator for a full time position.
+We are looking for a Cert III Trainee for a full time position.

 ## About Kookaburra Kindy